TO KILL A MOCKING POET: EXECUTION OF CRITICS OF MUHAMMAD

 'Asma bint Marwan

 Ibn Ishaq and Ibn S'ad have given two accounts of the assassination of 'Asma by the orders of Muhammad and these two accounts differ - although they differ at many places - at one crucial point which I would like to discuss i.e. the timing of the murder.
 Ibn S'ad places this killing nineteenth months after Muslims' Hijrah (Migration) before the commencement of Ramadan.
 It must be noted that Muslims were only engaged in hostilities against Meccan-Qurayshite pagans at that time.
 The famous Battle of Badr occurred the very month after the murder of 'Asma but, after the Battle, Muhammad banished Qunayqah tribe from Medina, the first Jewish tribe Muslims grew enmity with.
 Now, Ibn Ishaq's account places 'Asma's killing after Ibn S'ad's timing.
 She showed dissatisfaction at the murder of Abu 'Afak and Abu 'Afak was alive after the Battle of Badr.
 So, as per Ibn Ishaq's account, 'Asma lived to see the Battle for herself and the assassination of Jewish leaders too.
-We can see that from her verses preserved by Muslims for future generations.
+We can see that from her verses preserved by Muslims for future generations."Do you expect good from him after the killing of your chiefsLike a hungry man waiting for a cook's broth?

 Is there no man of pride who would attack him by surprise